Wang 144-T Scientific Calculator

 as it was the "proof of concept" for memory registers that allowed all

-four math functions to be performed in them -- a concept that proved
+four math functions to be performed in them -- a concept that was

-extremely powerful when implemented in the Wang 600-series machines.
+extremely powerful when implemented in the Wang 600-series calculators.

-The Wang 600-series machines were essentially a redesign of the 100-series
+The Wang 600-series calculators were essentially a redesign of the 100-series

 machines, returning to a digit-parallel architecture, and making use